Slide Hampton: From 1968

 In 1968, he toured with Woody Herman's orchestra, settling in Europe where he remained until 1977.
-He taught at Harvard, artist-in-residence in 1981, the University of Massachusetts, De Paul University in Chicago, and Indiana State University.
+He taught at Harvard, artist-in-residence in 1981, the University of Massachusetts Amherst, De Paul University, and Indiana State University.
 During this period he led World of Trombones, his own nine-trombone, three-rhythm band; co-led Continuum, a quintet with Jimmy Heath that plays the music of Tadd Dameron; and freelanced as a writer and a player.
-In 1986 Hampton appeared in "Play It Again, Russell," an episode of The Cosby Show.
 He also played the trombone in Diana Ross Live!
 The Lady Sings...
 Jazz & Blues: Stolen Moments (1992), DVD.

 On June 4, 2006, Hampton and long time manager and writing partner Anthony-charles:Bey promoted his first self funded concert at The Tribeca PAC in New York City (a tribute to Antonio Carlos Jobim) and debuted the Slide Hampton™ Ultra-Big Band.
 The concert was the first of many planned for the near future.

 In 2009, Hampton completed four new compositions collectively titled "A Tribute to African-American Greatness".
 The songs honored Nelson Mandela, Oprah Winfrey, Tiger Woods, Venus Williams, Serena Williams and Barack Obama.
 The songs contained accompanying lyrics written by Hampton and manager/writing partner Anthony-charles:Bey, arrangements honoring Thelonious Monk, Thad Jones, Eddie Harris, Dexter Gordon and Gil Evans round out the program.
 He completed two new Big Band arrangements – "In Case of Emergency" and "The Drum Song" (both Hampton originals).
 These two songs (and others) will be available exclusively to universities and other educational institutions through Slide Hampton™ Musique/Music Publishing-in-trust.

 Hampton was a resident of Orange, New Jersey.
 He died on November 18, 2021, at the age of 89.